MelodyOfAdalyn/MelodyOfAdalyn.github.io/index.md

   - If fields are not filled out or passwords do not match the user will not be able to sign up

 ## Register.class Before Enhancements
+- Did not originally store user credentials
+- Buttons would exit, but not submit

 <p align="center">
   <img width="460" height="700" src="originalregister.png">